AI-and-Blockchain/S24_Spam_Detector/ML/README.md

     c. execute the function, "process_input_msg" in "contract_interface.py".

-    Then the ML model can get the message from the contract and do spam detection.
+        this step to make the ML model be able to get the message from the contract and do spam detection.
         After few seconds, the detection result would be sent back to the contract automatically.

     d. you can see the detection output in the variable "outputData" in the contract.

 ### Checkpoint: